-Animal studies for both ex vivo and in vivo experiments were conducted at Albino research center (Registration No. 1722/RO/Ere/S/13/CPCSEA) with prior approval of the institutional animal ethical committee.
-Euthanasia and disposal of the carcass were in accordance with the guidelines.
+Animal studies for both ex vivo and in vivo experiments was conducted at Albino research center (Registration No. 1722/RO/Ere/S/13/CPCSEA) with prior approval of institutional animal ethical committee.
+Euthanasia and disposal of carcass were in accordance with the guidelines.